August 7, 2019

 The HTML and CSS parts of the frontend can be built with frameworks, which contain standardized code packages that speed up development and add functional components.

 The selection of frontend technologies essentially depends on the availability of documentation, programmers, and out-of-the-box solutions, and, of course, your business needs.

 In the Cooleaf project, we successfully wrote the frontend in Angular.
 This allowed us to build a cutting-edge platform, resembling modern social media platforms.

 HR apps usually need at least a bit of interactivity to improve usability and user experience.
 In this case, lightweight JS tools such as Vue or React are excellent.
 Both have plenty of libraries to choose from, with a broad variety of UI features, which will help make the application user-friendly, interactive, and highly usable.

 Another benefit of using solutions such as React Native is the ability to share even 80% of the whole codebase ( across the mobile and Web versions of the app), which decreases software development time and costs.
-That’s the technology we used for Guild - a cross-platform Web app for sharing knowledge among certain groups of professionals.
+That’s the technology we used for Guild - an award-winning cross-platform Web app for sharing knowledge among certain groups of professionals.

 With interactive elements sprinkled only here and there, Phoenix HTML with partials in React or Vue will also do fine.
 In such a setup, you don’t have to build the frontend and the backend separately, thus there’s no need for state management and the development time is faster.
 Also, as the project grows, you can always add more interactivity.

 Let’s now take a look at some successful HR applications and the technology stacks behind them.

 Harvest is a time-tracking platform used by over 50 000 companies (including us!) also for invoicing and creating reports.
 Available as a Web and mobile app, it was built as one of the first Ruby on Rails Saas apps.
 Highly integrable - it even enables users to track time via Tweets.

 Harvest is a robust tool built with Ruby, Rails, and Node.js in the tech stack.